 How to make a Subject Access Request

-In order to submit a legitimate Subject Access Request to obtain your personal data to South Wales Police, please;
+In order to submit a legitimate Subject Access Request to obtain your personal data from South Wales Police and Crime Commissioner, please;

-Once a valid Subject Access Request has been received, the Police and Crime Commissioners office are under a legal obligation to respond to the applicant within 40 calendar days.
+Once a valid Subject Access Request has been received, the Police and Crime Commissioners office are under a legal obligation to respond to the applicant within 1 month.

-Please send your completed request to: The Police and Crime Commissioner for South Wales Data Protection Officer Ty Morgannwg Police Headquarters Bridgend CF31 3SU
+Please send your completed request to: The Police and Crime Commissioner for South Wales Data Protection Officer, Police Headquarters, Bridgend, CF31 3SU